TLI-1994/Uniscan/docs/README.md

 In addition to the MIT License notice, please keep the following in mind:

-* **Best-effort analysis:** Usentinel is a read-only static-analysis aid.
+* **Best-effort analysis:** Usentinel performs static, non-destructive analysis.
 It highlights patterns worth human review but it is not a substitute for a professional security audit, and it cannot detect every risky construct in the Unity ecosystem.
 * **Your responsibility:** You remain solely responsible for validating findings, performing additional due diligence, and complying with all applicable laws and regulations.
 * **No warranties:** The tool is provided “AS IS” without express or implied warranties, including but not limited to implied warranties of merchantability, fitness for a particular purpose, non-infringement, security, or error-free operation.
 * **No liability:** In no event shall the authors or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages arising out of or in connection with the use of Usentinel or reliance on its results.
 By using Usentinel you acknowledge these limitations and agree to hold the authors and contributors harmless.